Secondary School Advising

 The individual approach we take to secondary school advising is key to Country Day graduates going on to be productive, successful, and happy at their next schools.
 Through individual counseling sessions with both families and students, the Director and Assistant Director of Secondary School Advising gain a thorough knowledge of each student both in and outside of school.

 The Country Day advising process allows students to expand their self-knowledge and gain greater awareness of their skills, interests, what they value, and what new areas they may want to explore in high school.
-The opportunity for students to take a “personal inventory” at this critical point in their development, just before entering high school, is one of the most important parts of the Country Day process.
 In addition, we believe that the close collaboration between the GCDS faculty and the Advising Office is critical to a successful process.

 Our secondary school advising program offers: